rdubois440/cherry_mx30_usb_bt/README.md

 ##9- Arduino Program

-The program drives the rows, and reads the columns
+The program drives the rows, and reads the columns.
-By default, all rows are pulled up high. they are pulled down one at a time For one row pulled down, each column is checked.
-A pressed switch will read a low value There can be zero or many keys pressed at the intersection of this row, and any one of the columns.
+By default, all rows are pulled up high. they are pulled down one at a time.
+For one row pulled down, each column is checked.
+A pressed switch will read a low value.
+There can be zero or many keys pressed at the intersection of this row, and any one of the columns.

 There are less than 100 keys, and not more than 10 keys per row or per column.
-It is therefore convenient to build a 10 x 10 lookup table, using decimal notation
+It is therefore convenient to build a 10 x 10 lookup table, using decimal notation.